Unique people influence communities.

 Every person we touch - from millionaires to homeowners facing foreclosure - has the power to make their community better or worse.
 We try to be a positive influence on every single one.

-We're a real estate brokerage built around real estate investors - the people fixing up the houses that need fixing, raising the capital to do it, and changing what their neighborhoods feel like to live in.
+We're a team of investor-focused real estate agents - the people helping fix up the houses that need fixing, raising the capital to do it, and changing what their neighborhoods feel like to live in.
 We're here to help them buy more deals, finance them, execute them, and keep going.

 Most company values pages are decoration.
-Ours is the operating system.
+Ours aren't.
 These are the six things that decide who we work with, how we work, and what we say no to.
 Read them as instructions, not posters.

 Every person we touch - from millionaires to homeowners facing foreclosure - has the power to make their community better or worse.
 We try to be a positive influence on every single one.